awsdocs/aws-doc-sdk-examples/cpp/README.rst

 Developer Guide.

-The Getting Started section covers how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample �Hello World�-style application.
+The Getting Started section covers how to obtain and build the SDK, and how to build your own code utilizing the SDK with a sample "Hello World"-style application.
 A similar procedure is applicable to utilizing the code examples in this repository.

 Building and running the code examples